AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/layout-testing.md

 Explanations
 ------------
-Layout testing is a module from Bellatrix that allows you to test the responsiveness of your app.
+Layout testing is a module from BELLATRIX that allows you to test the responsiveness of your app.
 ```csharp
 using Bellatrix.Layout;
 ```